Table of Contents

 • When folding, use caution.
 Since tiny fingers may get stuck in stroller grips, keep your baby away from the stroller while you open and fold it.
 Before you put your infant in the stroller, double-check that it is locked open.

 • Keep them out of direct sunshine.
-Allowing the baby’s stroller to stay in the sun for extended stretches of time is not recommended during hot weather.
+Never allow the baby’s stroller to stay in the hot sun for extended stretches of time.
 Plastic and metal bits may become hot enough to burn your baby as a result of this.
 If you put the stroller in the sun, check the temperature of the stroller’s base before putting your baby in it.

 Video Review: MOM HACKS ℠ | Strollers!